 So we arrived at the hospital, having had no dinner…because we’re just being assessed and then going home, right?!
 I still can’t believe I was so stupid to think that they’d let me walk out of the hospital…but we live and learn (or not…but that’s probably about part 10 of my journey!).

 I was put on the monitor, quizzed about my swelling, my vision, any headaches, any upper right quadrant pain etc. Kinda weird questions, but whatever.
 Monitoring was all fine and the doctor comes in.
 “You have to be induced right now”.
 She plonks piece of paper in front of me and practically yells – “These numbers are so high.
 Look at them.
-They should be [whatever they were supposed to be] and these are yours.
+They should be and these are yours.
 You have to be induced”.
 The head midwife was called in.
 I was encouraged to contact a birth centre midwife (who’d obviously been coached to tell me my levels were too high and I should be induced).
 I started crying.
 I asked what would happen if I went home and the OB told me straight up – “You and your baby will probably die during the night”.
 Because I had “very very very very very severe pre-eclampsia”.

 Note to self: If they’re talking about induction you and your baby are probably NOT about to die.

 Courtesy of Wikimedia Commons.

 But I was left with the belief that some time during the night my placenta would explode off my uterine wall killing me, the baby and everyone in a five mile radius.

 It seems that showing respect to pregnant and birthing women would also cause the whole fabric of society to collapse.
 Coz if pregnant women start feeling safe and secure they might…you know…just have a positive birth or something like that.

 So guess what we did?